 For more information on requesting review, see "If You Disagree With The Decision"

-which means you/she/he won't have to pay us back.
+which means you/they won't have to pay us back.
 For us to waive the collection of the overpayment, two

 things have to be true:

-It wasn't your/her/his fault that you/she/he got too much SSI/Social Security/SSI
+It wasn't your/their fault that you/they got too much SSI/Social Security/SSI and

-Paying us back would mean you/she/he can't pay your/her/his bills for food, clothing, housing, medical care or other necessary expenses, or it
+Paying us back would mean you/they can't pay your/their bills for food, clothing, housing, medical care or other necessary expenses, or it

 would be unfair for some other reason.

-If you think these are true about you/her/him, contact any Social Security office.
+If you think these are true about you/them, contact any Social Security office.
 You can ask for waiver at any time by completing

 the waiver form and returning it to us.
 The form is called “Request for Waiver of